alpyen/fpga-mediaplayer/README.md

 ## Vivado
 - Change the board store in the project-tcl to be OS-independent
+- Add custom command to write project tcl

 ## Software
 - Codec development
+  - Find out which one works best for multiple files and implement that

 # How to open with Vivado